KhartesViewer/khartes/README.md

 1. Make sure your fragment is active, that is, that it is visible in the right-hand window.
 2. In the File menu, select `Export file as mesh...`.
+3. After you press the `Save` button, you will be asked to specify an "infill spacing".
+Just accept the default value.

 This will create a `.obj` file, which contains a mesh representing your fragment, as well as a `.tif` file and a `.mtl` file.